RISK-Global-Domination/RISK-Global-Domination/README.md

 3. Run the main function in Driver class

 ### User Manual
+(refer to User_Manual in docs folder for detailed user manual with screenshots)
 1) Run the jar file
 2) Input the number of players
 3) Enter the player's names